-The SATA interface, which is one of the primary interfaces for connecting hard drives, has different versions.
-The most recent version being SATA 3.
+The SATA interface, one of the primary interfaces for connecting hard drives, has different versions—the most recent version being SATA 3.

-However, as far as the cables are concerned, there is no difference whatsoever in performance between SATA 2 vs SATA 3 cables.
-In fact, there is no such thing as SATA 2 or SATA 3 cable except on paper.
+However, as far as the cables are concerned, there is no difference in performance between SATA 2 and SATA 3 cables.
+There is no SATA 2 or SATA 3 cable except on paper.

-In other words, a SATA cable that you received with your old SATA 2 motherboard would have the same bandwidth carrying capacity as compared to the SATA cable you received with a SATA 3 motherboard.
+In other words, a SATA cable you received with your old SATA 2 motherboard would have the same bandwidth carrying capacity as the SATA cable you received with a SATA 3 motherboard.

-In the following text, I will discuss the SATA cables and their differences (if any) in detail.
-But first a preface on SATA interface and cables:
+In the following text, I will discuss the SATA cables and their differences (if any).
+But first, a preface on the SATA interface and cables:

 What is the SATA Interface in Brief?